jepusto/scdhlm/cran-comments.md

 This is a re-submission.
 In this version we have:

-* Corrected a unit test that led to errors in the CRAN checks.
+* Corrected a unit test that led to errors in the CRAN checks under R-devel.
 * Fixed a bug in shiny app when filtering variable(s) of the input data set.
 * Updated shiny app to clean the variable names in the data read-in process.